Inter-American Development Bank

 Yajaira Archibald

-Yajaira Archibald is the Communications Consultant at the Inter-American Development Bank Barbados Country Office, where she focuses on increasing public awareness of the IDB’s work, as well as building and maintaining dialogue with key stakeholders.
-Her experience spans the fields of corporate communications, print and digital journalism, media management, and translation.
-Yajaira holds a Master’s degree in Languages with a specialization in Interpreting and Translating from Heriot-Watt University, UK.
+Yajaira Archibald is the Communications Consultant at the Inter-American Development Bank Barbados Country Office, where she focuses on strategic communications, increasing public awareness of the IDB’s work, as well as building and maintaining dialogue with key stakeholders.
+Her experience spans the fields of corporate communications, media management, print and digital journalism, and translation.
+Yajaira holds a Master's degree in Communication for Social and Behaviour Change from The University of the West Indies, Mona and a Master’s degree in Languages with a specialization in Interpreting and Translating from Heriot-Watt University, UK.

 Reader Interactions